David Lofton: New York Sentinels

-Personal
+Personal life

 Lofton is the son of former NFL Hall of Fame wide receiver James Lofton.
 James Lofton coached five seasons in San Diego with then-offensive coordinator Cam Cameron, who originally signed David Lofton out of college in 2007.
 The elder Lofton also attended Stanford, from 1974 to 1977.
 David Lofton gave his father's Pro Football Hall of Fame induction speech in 2003.